-In about about 22 minutes, not including resting your dough beforehand, you get a delicious hot fresh 10-12 inch pizza.
+In about about 22 minutes, not including resting your dough beforehand, you get a delicious hot fresh 10-12 inch cast iron skillet pizza.
 The crust is thicker than I would normally order, but it’s so delicious that I love it just the same.

 - Yes, buying the dough may be cheating a bit, but I figure a store that makes hundreds of pizzas doughs a week probably has the recipe nailed.

 - I like to use a simple basic tomato sauce.
-If I don’t have a homemade sauce in the fridge, a good store-bought one like Costco’s White Linen Marinara Sauce will do the trick.
+If I don’t have a homemade sauce in the fridge such as our simple San Marzano tomato sauce, a good store-bought one like Costco’s White Linen Marinara Sauce will do the trick.

 - It’s fine to use the pre-shredded cheese in the package if you don’t feel like grating it.